-- 1. The tracker scans the file system for any oracle executables. - This scan honors the global settings for file system scans in the File Inventory section of the Inventory Settings page of the web interface, which may limit search paths or even disable file scanning entirely. - On success, this search returns the file path (\$ORACLE HOME) and the executable ID.
+- 1. The tracker scans the file system for any oracle executables. - This scan honors the global settings for file system scans in the File Inventory section of the Inventory Settings page (Data Collection > IT Assets Inventory Tasks > Inventory Settings), which may limit search paths or even disable file scanning entirely. - On success, this search returns the file path (\$ORACLE_HOME) and the executable ID.